 Orthodox Christian Fellowship is a nationally recognized campus group that gathers for fellowship, to learn more about the Orthodox Christian faith, to worship God, and to serve through various ministries.

-The university has a historical agreement with four faith communities in particular—the Catholic Newman Community, the Protestant Chapel Community, Hillel, and the UR Christian Fellowship.
-These communities employ and endorse leaders to minister full or part-time in the university setting.
-All have offices in the Interfaith Chapel.
-With the rapidly increasing religious diversity within the university and nation, the chapel has become home to a variety of other faith communities, including Campus for Christ (Cru), the Orthodox Christian Fellowship, the Muslim Students Association, the Hindu Students Association and the Secular Students Association, all of which have religious or other advisors who work as part of the Interfaith Chapel team.
+The university has twelve religious or spiritual groups or communities currently affiliated with the Interfaith Chapel.
+The Catholic Newman Community, The Protestant Chapel Community, Hillel, Chabad and Cru all have full time chaplains or religious leaders who serve their student community and three of those chaplains have offices in the interfaith chapel.
+The Zen Meditation Group, URCF, OCF, and the Korean Christian Community all have part time chaplains, who share office space in the interfaith chapel.
+With the rapidly increasing religious diversity within the university and nation, the chapel has become home to a variety of other faith communities, including, the Muslim Students Association, the Hindu Students Association and the Secular Students Association, all of which have religious or other advisors who work as part of the Interfaith Chapel team.
 The director, chaplains and faith community leaders work together to respond to students needs in ways that meet present day religious and spiritual realities.
 We strive to bridge boundaries that traditionally have divided people of different faith traditions, and of none at all.
 We encourage students to embrace the diversity that is so much a part of life in this university and our nation and to claim that diversity as a means for intellectual, emotional and spiritual growth.